 Generation of RNA-seq data

 In this study, we constructed 24 RNA-seq libraries of the 8 treatments, WHd-A2.0, MHd-A2.0, WHd-L2.0, MHd-L2.0, WHd-A3.5, MHd-A3.5, WHd-L3.5 and MHd-L3.5, and each treatment included 3 biological repeats.
-After high-throughput sequencing, each sample contained 40 – 59.4 million reads; the data size of each sample was between 6 – 8.9 Gb, the Q30 value of each sequencing sample exceeded 87%, the GC content distribution was 50 – 56%, and sequencing alignment analysis results showed that 89.35 – 97.79% of the reads could be mapped to IWGSC RefSeq v1.1 (Table S1).
-Principal component analysis (PCA) of the eight raw sequencing datasets indicated that the samples could be clustered into four groups according to their genotype, which showed good repeatability between samples that could be used for subsequent analysis (Fig. S2).
+After high-throughput sequencing, each sample contained 40 – 59.4 million reads, the data size ranged from 6 – 8.9 Gb, the Q30 value exceeded 87%, the GC content distribution was 50 – 56%, and sequencing alignment analysis results showed that 89.35 – 97.79% of the reads could be mapped to IWGSC RefSeq v1.1 (Table S1).
+Principal component analysis (PCA) of the eight raw sequencing datasets indicated that the samples could be clustered into four groups according to their genotype, which showed good repeatability between samples that could be used for subsequent analysis (Fig. S1).

 Identification of differentially expressed genes